lordmulder/INetGet/README.md

   This option is a shorthand for setting both, `--time-cn=<n>` and `--time-rc=<n>`, at the same time.
 You can specify fractional values.
 Specify `infinite` to *disable* the timeouts.

 * **`--retry=<n>`**
   Specifies the maximum number of times that INetGet will *retry* to connect to the server, if the connection could *not* be established yet.
-By the default, INetGet will retry at most **3** times.
+By the default, INetGet will retry at most **two** times.

 * **`--no-retry`**
   Do **not** retry to connect to the server, if the connection could *not* be established the first time.
 Setting this option is equivalent to specifying `--retry=0`.

+* **`--force-crl`**
+  If specified, causes the connection to fail in case that the [*certificate revocation list*](https://en.wikipedia.org/wiki/Revocation_list) (CRL) could *not* be retrieved.
+This is more secure, but also means that HTTPS connections may fail more often.
+  By default, INetGet *does* check for certificate revocations.
+However, if the CRL can *not* be retrieved for some reason (and thus the revocation check is impossible), it will skip the check.

 * **`--help`**
   If this option is present, INetGet will print the "help screen" to the console and then exit immediately.